AndyCappDev/tourbox-linux/README.md

 ```

 Save the file (Ctrl+O, Enter, Ctrl+X in nano).

+> **Note:** If you haven't run the GUI yet and you are upgrading, your config may still be in the legacy format at `~/.config/tourbox/mappings.conf`.
+The GUI will automatically migrate it to the new format on first launch.

 Log out and log back in or reboot to activate the driver.